lawarner/sockstr/README.md

 A number of I/O modes are supported and a Stream such as asynchronous, polling, etc.  These can be used interchangably on an open Stream.

+This library is compatible with Windows and Linux, and has recently been ported to ARM Linux using the Raspberry Pi toolchain.

 Sample code
 ===========
      #include <sockstr/Socket.h>